atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

     Segment sequence, start from 1.

     If it is roundtrip, sequence outbond and inbound together.

+*   **baggageType **<mark style="color:blue;">**string**</mark>

+    There are 4 options for baggage:

+    StandardCheckInBaggage: Standard Check-in Baggage.

+    CabinBaggage: Usually refers to the Cabin Baggage Overhead Locker.
+Transition value.
+It will gradually transition to CabinBaggageOverheadLocker.

+    CabinBaggageOverheadLocker: Cabin Baggage Overhead Locker.

+    CabinBaggageUnderSeat: Cabin Baggage Under Seat.
+Usually refers to the personal item.
 *   **passengerType **<mark style="color:blue;">**string**</mark>

     0: ADT